boazbk/tcs/lec_14_PvsNP.md

 >_"There should be no fear ... we will be protected by God."_, President Donald J. Trump, inauguration speech, 2017

+>_"You don't have to believe in God, but you should believe in The Book."_, Paul Erdős, 1985.^[Paul Erdős (1913-1996) was one of the most prolific mathematicians of all times.
+Though he was an atheist, Erdős often referred to "The Book" in which God keeps the most elegant proof of each mathematical theorem.]

 >_"No more half measures, Walter"_, Mike Ehrmantraut in "Breaking Bad", 2010.

 >_"The evidence in favor of  \[$\mathbf{P}\neq \mathbf{NP}$\] and \[ its algebraic counterpart \] is so overwhelming, and the consequences of their failure are so grotesque, that their status may perhaps be compared to that of physical laws rather than that of ordinary mathematical conjectures."_,  Volker Strassen, laudation for Leslie Valiant, 1986.